zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-google.md

 [APZ 120.3] (# apz120.3) # apz120.3 .ref .apz} "I will definitely go to Nibbana
 There is no doubt that "is definitely the word for certainty."
 The word without two.
 The right word.
 Innocent word.
 The opposite word.
-‘I will definitely go’ means I will come.
+'I will definitely go' means I will come.
 I will testify.
 That is.
 'Here' in 'No doubt here' is in Nibbana.
 Suspicion is a surprise Wichita has no two ideas.
 Not apparent, not available.
 Failure, At first it was dry.
 Calm, soothing, unworthy to be born, by the fire of wisdom